Combining the hybrid mimetic mixed method with the Scharfetter-Gummel scheme for magnetised transport in plasmas: Summary and implementation of numerical scheme

 We now elaborate the details of the computations involved in the first few steps of the scheme.
 We start by computing the potential $V^{(1)}$ via solving \eqref{eq:full_scheme_Poisson} with diffusive fluxes \eqref{not:diff_fluxV} defined as in \eqref{eq:diff_flux}.
 Under the assumption that the initial ion and electron densities are equal, we then solve at time $m=0$, for each $K\in\Omega_h$, the balance of fluxes

 The linear system \eqref{eq:pot_t1}--\eqref{eq:pot_NBC} then fully defines $V^{(1)}$.
-As a remark, we note that due to the absence of anisotropy in the Poisson equation, the HMM method boils down to a standard central difference scheme.
-A linearly exact reconstruction of the gradient, as in $\ograd_{\cv}$ in \eqref{def.grad_cons}, is then used to obtain the value of the electric field $\etensor^{(1)}$ for each cell $K\in\Omega_h$.
+As a remark, we note that due to the absence of anisotropy in the Poisson equation, the HMM method on Cartesian meshes boils down to a standard central difference scheme.
+We also note that using only the consistent part \eqref{def.grad_cons} of the discrete gradient will yield an electric field $\etensor^{(1)}$ that does not satisfy the homogeneous Neumann boundary condition \eqref{eq:NBc}.
+Hence, we reconstruct the HMM discrete gradient as in \eqref{def.grad} in order to obtain the value of the electric field $\etensor^{(1)}$ on each cell $K\in\Omega_h$.

 At first glance, it may seem that the hybrid scheme is very expensive to implement, since it involves solving a system of $N_K+N_\sigma$ equations in $N_K +N_\sigma$ unknowns.
 However, by looking at the first $N_K$ equations \eqref{eq:pot_t1} corresponding to the cells $K\in\Omega_h$, we see that they are fully local in the sense that the value of $V$ on a cell $K$ only depends upon the values of $V$ on its edges.
 Hence, static condensation can be applied for an efficient implementation of the scheme, i.e., in terms of the matrix system